Stable performer over recent years

 Future challenges demand better collaboration

-The long-term challenges for the current and for future governments will be fourfold: They must increase investment and jobs in ways that benefit all Belgian regions and socioeconomic groups; they must maintain fair intra- and intergenerational transfers; they must promote knowledge creation and innovation in the private sector without impairing access to the public goods and services necessary for social cohesion; and they must better integrate the second- and third-generation immigrants who are now Belgian citizens, both socioeconomically and culturally.
+The long-term challenges for the current and for future governments will be fourfold: to increase investment and jobs in ways that benefit all regions and socioeconomic groups in Belgium; to maintain fair intra- and intergenerational transfers; to promote knowledge creation and innovation in the private sector without impairing access to the public goods and services necessary for social cohesion; and to better integrate the second- and third-generation immigrants who are now Belgian citizens, both socioeconomically and culturally.
 These challenges will require better concertation and more fluid collaboration between the political authorities at the national (federal) and subnational levels.